 Fore more information about how to configure rules in some important fields of web security, see Configure Anti-Malware Filtering, Configure URL Filtering, and Configure Media Type Filtering.

 For an overview of all the rule sets that cover different fields of web security on Secure Web Gateway by default or are otherwise available, see Default Rule Set System and Rule Set Libraries.
-For information about how to configure rules for your web policy in general, see About Policy Configuration.
+For information about how to configure rules for your web policy, see About Policy Configuration.